 T Willcox shares his make-up tips for gay porn-stars

-In a new project, Willcox has launched a YouTube channel to share some behind-the-scenes guidance on how to make sure you’re always camera-ready when you’re shooting a porn scene.
+In the series, T Willcox shares behind-the-scenes guidance on how to make sure you’re always camera-ready when you’re shooting a porn scene.

-This first episode enlists the help of Calvin Collins to road-test Milani products.
-Calvin tries out the Prime Correct primer, the Conceal + Perfect foundation, and the Make It Dewy setting Spray – looking at whether the products are sex-proof and whether this is a range that you could include in your pre-filming preparations.
+This first episode enlisted the help of Calvin Collins to road-test Milani products.
+In the video, Calvin tries out the Prime Correct primer, the Conceal + Perfect foundation, and the Make It Dewy setting Spray – looking at whether the products are sex-proof and whether this is a range that you could include in your pre-filming preparations.

 T Willcox met his husband on the set of Treasure Island Media

 I caught up with him to talk about inspirations, filming, and plans for the future.

 What led you to start exploring a career in porn?

 I really just went into it for sexual fun.
 I enjoy group sex.
 I’m a bit of an exhibitionist – I like having an audience.
 A number of guys suggested that I should film some porn, so I thought that I’d give it a go.

 My first big production was with Treasure Island Media.
 I did a Skype call with them for the audition.
 I was in my bedroom – which is also kind of a play-room.
 They liked the look of my bedroom – it has a sling in it – so they asked if they could shoot a scene there.
 So, my first porn production was with Treasure Island – the film was Bone Ready – and they shot it in my bedroom.

 I enjoyed the whole experience of working with Treasure Island.
 I was surprised that they used my image as part of the marketing material for Bone Ready – that’s when I thought that this was something I could do more of.